class SetHash does Setty { }

 method set(SetHash:D: \to-set --> Nil)

 When given single key, set adds it to the SetHash.
-When given a List, Array, Seq, or any other type that does the Iterator Role, set adds each element of the Iterator as key to the SetHash.
+When given a List, Array, Seq, or any other type that does the Iterator Role, set adds each element of the Iterator as a key to the SetHash.

 Note: since version 2020.02.